opringle/text_classification/docs/mxnet.md

 "remote.onstartup": true,
 ```

-Now you can connect yoour ec2 instance from the terminal in your editor to keep your ec2 instance in one window.
-This time use `ssh -R 52698:localhost:52698 <Public DNS>`
+Now we need to install rmate in our instance for remote file editing.

-Now we need to install rmate for remote file editing.
+Login to your instance `ssh -R 52698:localhost:52698 USERNAME@<Public DNS>`.
+Using -R allows us to set up a tunnel.

 ```
 mkdir ~/bin